John Chafee: Secretary of the Navy

-He was appointed Secretary of the Navy in 1969 by President Richard Nixon.
+Chafee was appointed Secretary of the Navy in 1969 by President Richard Nixon.
 Chafee's tenure as secretary was marked by a willingness to make bold decisions and stand by them.
 Emblematic of this was his decision to elevate Admiral Elmo Zumwalt as Chief of Naval Operations over 33 more senior officers, and his judicious handling of the USS Pueblo situation, in which North Korean forces, during the previous administration, had boarded and captured a navy intelligence ship.
-His action as Secretary of the Navy that is most clearly remembered is his disapproval of the recommendation to court martial Commander Lloyd Bucher, the commanding officer of the Pueblo, once the release of the crew had been secured.
+Chafee's action as Secretary of the Navy that is most clearly remembered is his disapproval of the recommendation to court martial Commander Lloyd Bucher, the commanding officer of the Pueblo, once the release of the crew had been secured.
 Because it was clear that the guilt clearly rested on the North Koreans and not Bucher or the sailors on the Pueblo, Chafee stated that "Bucher and his men have suffered enough", and that a court martial would only add insult to injury.
 He served as Secretary of the Navy until 1972, when he resigned to run for the U.S. Senate.